nager/Nager.PublicSuffix/src/Nager.PublicSuffix/readme.txt

 Thank you for using this project.
 This project is completely free for commercial use.

-However, if you use our project commercially we would like you to support us with a sponsorship.
+If you use it commercially, we would greatly appreciate your support through a sponsorship.
-The maintenance and support costs time and we would like to ensure this for the future with your help.
+Maintaining and supporting this project takes time, and your contribution helps ensure its future.
-You can easily support us via the Github Sponsor function. https://github.com/sponsors/nager
+You can easily sponsor us via GitHub: https://github.com/sponsors/nager

 We would also be very happy about a GitHub Star ★